-See our page about Elounda Beach, an idyllic spot.
+More about Elounda Beach, an idyllic spot.

-If you are looking for good authentic Cretan food, seek out a paradosiakí traditional taverna such as To Paradosiakó Ouzeri (left) in Elounda, and ask for fresh hórta wild greens.
+If you are looking for good authentic Cretan food, seek out a paradosiakí traditional taverna such as To Paradosiakó Ouzeri in Elounda, and ask for fresh hórta wild greens.
 Pour on plenty of olive oil, squeese on fresh lemon juice and enjoy this simple but splendid dish with your other mezédes.

-Who Pays the Ferryman Taverna (below) is good for fresh seafood, nostalgia and seaside views, with a local menu and great service.
+Who Pays the Ferryman Taverna is good for fresh seafood, nostalgia and seaside views, with a local menu and great service.

 Surrounding Elounda are some of the finest luxury resorts in Crete, or in Greece for that matter.